-The black lines in Figure 21 represent the actual temperature profiles for a number of different temperature spots on a board.
+The black lines in Figure 22 represent the actual temperature profiles for a number of different temperature spots on a board.
 The bottom black line represents the coldest spot, and the top black line represents the hottest spot.
 The blue line represents the minimum peak temperature, and the red line is the maximum peak temperature.
 At the top left, some regions on the board are exposed to temperatures that are too high, exceeding MSL qualification conditions.
-At the bottom left, some regions on the board are exposed to temperatures that are too low, resulting in unreliable joints.
+At the bottom left, some regions on the board are exposed to temperatures that are too high, exceeding MSL of the measures that are too low, resulting in unreliable joints.
 At the right, all of the regions on the board have peak temperatures that fall within the upper and lower limits.